Pressure altimeter: History

+Applications

 Use in hiking, climbing and skiing

 A barometric altimeter, used along with a topographic map, can help to verify one's location.
 It is more reliable, and often more accurate, than a GPS receiver for measuring altitude; the GPS signal may be unavailable, for example, when one is deep in a canyon, or it may give wildly inaccurate altitudes when all available satellites are near the horizon.
 Because barometric pressure changes with the weather, hikers must periodically re-calibrate their altimeters when they reach a known altitude, such as a trail junction or peak marked on a topographical map.

 Skydiving

 An altimeter is the most important piece of skydiving equipment, after the parachute itself.
 Altitude awareness is crucial at all times during the jump, and determines the appropriate response to maintain safety.

 Since altitude awareness is so important in skydiving, there is a wide variety of altimeter designs made specifically for use in the sport, and a non-student skydiver will typically use two or more altimeters in a single jump: